 Children can be considered for early entrance to kindergarten if they're born 45 days after the regular kindergarten cutoff.
 Call your home school to discuss this option.
-The application process opens Monday, March 13, 2017 for the 2017-2018 school year.
-You'll need to submit information to the office of Early Childhood Education (no later than May 30) to be considered.
+You'll also need to submit information to the office of Early Childhood Education (no later than May 30th) to be considered.

 Immunizations and Health Records